getludic/ludic/docs/web-framework.md

 ### Handler Arguments

-Here is a list of arguments that your handlers can optionally define (they need to be correctly type annotated):
+Here is a list of arguments that your handlers can optionally define (they need to be correctly type-annotated):

 - `<name>: <type>` - if the endpoint accepts path parameters, they can be specified in the handler's arguments
 - `request: Request` - the Ludic's slightly modified `ludic.web.requests.Request` class based on [Starlette's one](https://www.starlette.io/requests/).